ARCHIBALD QUINCY JONES, FAIA (1913-1979)

 1960 - The Tom and Ann Peppers House II, 49380 Avenida Fernando, La Quinta CA. Interiors by Arthur Elrod.
 Sold to Frank Capra.
 Sold in 2004 to Richard and Sharon Dicker.
 Sold in 2014 to Ted and Luan Miller.

 1960 - The Harlan Lee House, aka the Good Housekeeping Model House, 4965 Calvin Avenue, Tarzana CA. Part of the Royal Homes Subdivision.
 Lee was head of the development company.
 The subdivision comprised five homes including the model house.
 Built by the Shadow Hills Building Company.
 Sold to C. L. Kobrin.
 Sold to James E. Hanzlik.
 Sold in 1978 to Boris T. and Barabara Joy Subbotin.
 Deeded to the Subbotin Trust in 2000.
+Sold in 2021 to Helaina Properties LLC.
+Available for lease in 2021.
 Top photo by Michael Locke.

 1960 - The H. A. Shelton Apartments.
 Unbuilt.

 1960 - The Fred Nassour Subdivision, Palm Desert CA. Unbuilt.

 1961 - The Sherman L. and Priscilla Christensen House, 4078 Farmouth Drive, Los Angeles CA. Commissioned 1955.
 Sold to Ho and Tracy Kim.
 Sold in 1995 to Yong Kim.
 Sold in 1997 to Kevin Reilly.
 Sold in 1997 to Adam H. Spiegel (aka Spike Jonze) and Sofia Coppola.
 Renovated in 1998 by Brad Dunning.
 Bottom photo by Michael Locke.

 1961 - The Justin Dart Addition, 444 North Faring Road, Los Angeles CA. Original house built in 1938.
 Justin Dart was a member of California Governor Ronald Reagan's "kitchen cabinet."
 Dart's former home at 944 Airole Way was destroyed in the Bel Air fire of 1961 and Jones designed a replacement.
 However, the Darts decided not to wait for construction and bought this house to which Jones made additions.
 Sold to Perry Leff and Abbe Lane.
 Sold in 2011 to 444 Faring Lane Road, LLC.